Services in this article may not be included in every Funraise plan.

 Previous payment service

-- Securely shares payment method data with our vaulting service.
-Timeframe and cost for this process will vary by payment service.
+Securely shares payment method data with our vaulting service (Spreedly).
+Timeframe and cost for this process will vary by your previous payment service.

 Funraise vaulting partner (Spreedly)

-- Confirm with previous payment service when subscriptions will stop charging in previous environment
+Confirm with previous payment service when subscriptions will stop charging in the previous environment

-- This process can take a few weeks to a few months.
-It entirely depends on quality of your data and the payment platform you're migrating from
+This process can take a few weeks to a few months.
+It entirely depends on the quality of your data and the payment platform you're migrating from

 It is possible that there will be some payment methods that will not be successfully imported to the vaulting service.
 Possible reasons include:

-- Payment method/subscription was created after the request for export was sent to previous payment processor
+Payment method/subscription was created after the request for export was sent to the previous payment processor

-- Data provided by previous payment processor was insufficient to be imported in vaulting service
+Data provided by the previous payment processor was insufficient to be imported into vaulting service

-- It is possible that some payment methods are imported with errors, such as invalid expiration date.
+It is possible that some payment methods are imported with errors, such as invalid expiration dates.
 While it is still possible to import this subscription, the subscription will fail to charge.
-It may be preferable to exclude such records from the import process, and reach out to those supporters directly to create new subscriptions in Funraise.
+It may be preferable to exclude such records from the import process and reach out to those supporters directly to create new subscriptions in Funraise.